This post may contain affiliate links to help support the blog.

-The online bank I prefer is Capital One 360.
-I really love the fact that they allow you to create savings buckets for your different savings goals.
+The online bank I use allows you to create savings buckets for your different savings goals.
 So you can have a bucket for your emergency savings, a bucket for a house down payment, a bucket for your quarterly or yearly bills, etc. They also have the ability to set up your savings automatically and they even have the capability to have you save using a savings challenge.

 Hopefully, you can take one of these options and put it into action.
 Before you set up your savings make sure you know how much money is coming in and going out so you can adequately save.
 It doesn’t make sense to save money when you get paid and pull it out the next week because you spent too much over the weekend.

 Share your savings goal and enter for a chance to win the #ImSavingForSweepstakes – up to $750 toward your goal! http://bit.ly/2dFhJf9 v/ @AmericaSaves #ASW18 | See official rules: http://bit.ly/2GgC3hm